DailyDAC

 Do secured creditors benefit more from a debtor’s bankruptcy or federal court receivership?

 Firstly, what is the difference?
-Bankruptcy is often (but not alway) a voluntary legal action that protects the debtor from collection actions as it creates a liquidation or reorganization plan that will allow it to repay outstanding debts.
+Bankruptcy is often (but not always) a voluntary legal action that protects the debtor from collection actions as it creates a liquidation or reorganization plan that will allow it to repay outstanding debts.
 Meanwhile, a receivership is an involuntary action in which creditors seek a court order to recover debt owed under a secured loan that has defaulted.
 An independent receiver is appointed and acts as a trustee, making decisions on behalf of the company in selling or liquidating its assets.

 Bankruptcy and receiverships can be separate processes, or a receivership can take place within a bankruptcy, though it is usually a tool to avoid bankruptcy.
-What are the advantages and disadvantages of a receivership vs bankruptcy?
+What are the advantages and disadvantages of a receivership vs. bankruptcy?

 Receivership vs Bankruptcy